chronologic/ethereum-alarm-clock/docs/introduction.rst

 User accounts are the accounts that humans control and operate.
 The controller of a user account is always the person who holds the private key.
-In contrast, contract accounts are not controlled by a private key but are instead deployed code which execute in a determined way when they are called.
+In contrast, contract accounts are not controlled by a private key but are instead deployed code which execute in a determined way when it is called.
 However, contracts do not have the ability to initiate themselves.

 All code execution in the Ethreum Virtual Machine (the EVM) must be triggered by